alphashiv27/dropbox-prototype/Readme.md

 1. **Click on a file** in the list.
 2. If it’s a text/JSON file, contents will be displayed.
-3. For images, an inline preview is shown.
+3. For images, an inline preview is shown with a download button below the file.
 4. All other file types provide a download link.

 ---